You can manage certificates for handling SSL-secured web traffic on Web Gateway and make them available for cloud use.

 A Skyhigh Security-maintained list includes websites that certificate pinning is applied to.
 Its name is Sites Using Pinned Certificates.
 You can use this list in a whitelisting rule to exempt traffic going to these sites from further filtering.

 Rule for whitelisting mobile apps with certificate pinning

 A rule is available for exempting traffic going to mobile apps that use certificate pinning from filtering by rules for inspecting SSL-secured traffic.
 The rule relies on a list with host and domain names to allow bypassing the filtering for this traffic.
 The list is maintained by Skyhigh Security.

 The rule is contained in the Handle CONNECT Call rule set, which is nested in the HTTPS Scanning top-level rule set.
 Its name is Tunneled pinned certificate hosts for IPSec mobiles.

-The rule sets are part of the default rule set system on Secure Web Gateway after the initial setup.
+The rule sets are part of the default rule set system on Web Gateway after the initial setup.
 They are not enabled by default and the rule is not enabled either.
 You can enable them for both on-premise and cloud use.

 The HTTPS Scanning rule set and its nested rule sets are also available in the built-in library within the HTTPS Scanning group.

 You can test a certificate on Web Gateway that is intended for a cloud user device.

 A device certificate is used to secure communication on a device that is operated by an end user when working in the cloud.
 The test checks the validity of a device certificate.